Irish symbols are widely used around the world by all sorts of organisations and individuals to show their pride in their Celtic roots.

 The Awen is a Celtic word meaning inspiration or essence.
-The Awen symbol represents inspiration or divine illumination.
+The Awen symbol represents inspiration or divine illumination and it is one of the lesser known Celtic symbols.
 More here

 Brigid’s Cross has come to be known as the cross of St Brigid but is actually much older than Christianity.
 More here

-Celtic Cross is a symbol of both culture and faith that has inspired many legends.
+Celtic Cross is an Irish symbol of both culture and faith that has inspired many legends.
 More here

 Claddagh Ring – symbolises love, loyalty and friendship.
+Possibly the most well-known Irish symbol.
 More here

 Easter Lily – a mark of respect for Irish nationalists who have died in battle, and a symbol of hope and peace for the future.
 More here